-US official says 300 US Marines will deploy in Afghanistan
+US to send 300 Marines to Afghanistan's Helmand province

-KABUL, Afghanistan (AP) — Approximately 300 United States Marines will be deployed to train, advise and assist Afghan security forces in the southern province of Helmand.
+KABUL, Afghanistan (AP) — The United States will send some 300 Marines to Afghanistan’s southern Helmand province to train, advise and assist Afghan security forces, who have been struggling to drive Taliban insurgents out of the opium-rich region.

-A Resolute Support Mission spokesman, U.S. Navy Capt.
-Bill Salvin in Afghanistan, said Sunday that the deployment will take place in the spring.
+U.S. Navy Capt.
+Bill Salvin, a spokesman for the U.S. mission in Afghanistan, said the Marines will begin deploying this year and will remain in the province for nine months, where they will work with the Afghan army and militarized national police.

-Salvin said in a statement that the marines are scheduled to deploy for approximately nine months and will be working with the Afghan National Army’s 215th Corps and the 505th Zone National Police.
+“The Marine Corps has a long operational history in Afghanistan, particularly in Helmand Province.
+Advising and assisting Afghan defense and security forces will assist in preserving gains made together with the Afghans,” he said.

 Most Read Stories